bioconda/bioconda-paper/README.md

 Make sure to answer `yes` to the question whether your PATH variable shall be modified.
 Afterwards, open a new shell/terminal.

-If you already have a Miniconda installation that defaults to Python 3, you can skip this step.

 ### Step 2: Setup Bioconda channel